 In 1905, Mr. Jinnah came in close contact with Gopal Krishna Gokhale.
 Mr. Gokhale was then the president of the Indian National Congress.
 Soon he became its most important leader.
 He was called the “Ambassador of Hindu Muslim Unity.”
 But he was disillusioned in 1930.
 For he then realized that the only object of the Congress was to establish Hindu rule in India.
 He, therefore, separated himself from Congress.
 He devoted himself to organizing the Muslims.

 His leadership kindled a new imagination among frustrated Muslims.
 He created political consciousness among the Muslims of India.
 It was due to his guidance and leadership the Muslims regained their confidence.
 Each and every Muslim responded to his clarion call.
-And they, with one voice, demanded a separate homeland for them.
+And they, with one voice, demanded a separate homeland for themselves.

 In 1940, the famous Pakistan Resolution was adopted.
 The struggle for Pakistan is a story of a continuous struggle against a host of obstacles and it was his guidance and leadership which provided us a bulwark of strength at these difficult times.